1080 and PAPP animal bait

 - effective bait and carcass recovery and disposal

 Always dispose of carcasses and unused and not taken bait products away from natural features like waterways, as specified on the product label.
-If incinerating, ensure that heat totally destroys the 1080 or PAPP poison and that you adhere to local and state restrictions.
+If incinerating, ensure the heat completely destroys the 1080 or PAPP poison and that you adhere to local and state restrictions.

 Untaken, unused or damaged 1080 or PAPP capsules and empty packaging must be disposed of at an approved waste management facility or buried with any 1080 contaminated rinsate and empty packaging to a depth of at least 100 centimetres below the surface.